City taxis come in three main incarnations in Iran.

 Minibuses service local suburban routes and are quite often so crammed with passengers that you can’t see out to tell where you’re going.
 You normally pay in cash when you get on.
 Men and women get a seat anywhere they can; there is no room for segregation.
 Minibuses stop at normal bus stops or wherever you ask them.

 Metros are the great hope for Iranian cities slowly being strangled by traffic.
-The Tehran Metro is growing and Mashhad’s first Metro line is operating.
-The first phases of underground railways in Shiraz and Esfahan are scheduled, insh’Allah (God willing), to be operational by 2013.
+The Tehran Metro is growing and Mashhad’s smaller metro is operating.
+The first phases of underground railways in Shiraz and Esfahan are scheduled, insh’Allah (God willing), to be operational shortly but, be warned – they've been saying that for years and were originally slated to begin services in 2013...
+Other cities with metros in the pipeline include Tabriz, Kermanshah and Ahvaz.

 Minibuses are often used for shorter distances linking larger cities and towns to surrounding villages.
 Sometimes they’re an alternative to the bus, but usually there’s no choice; just take whatever is going your way.
 Minibuses are particularly popular along the Caspian Sea coast, and between Caspian towns and Tehran.